Implications of Local Friendliness violation for quantum causality

-Bell's theorem, and the LF theorem, are about quantum violations of different conjunctions of metaphysical assumptions, through violations of constraints those assumptions imply for empirical correlations between events in certain experimental scenarios.
-Following \cite{Causarum}, we start by stating two fundamental assumptions\footnote{In \cite{Causarum} we separated the various assumptions into ``Axioms'', ``Postulates'' and ``Principles''.
+Bell's theorem, and the LF theorem, are about quantum violations of different conjunctions of metaphysical assumptions through violations of constraints those assumptions imply for empirical correlations between events in certain experimental scenarios.
+Following \cite{Causarum}, we start by stating two fundamental assumptions about events and space-time, typically left implicit in discussions of Bell's theorem. \red In \cite{Causarum}, we separated the various assumptions into ``Axioms'', ``Postulates'' and ``Principles''.
 The ``Axioms'' were so named because they were left as background assumptions in the statement of some or all of the theorems discussed, with their logical implications left implicit.
-This terminology is accurate for this section, but the LF theorem explicitly uses one of our Axioms in its formulation.} about events and space-time, typically left implicit in discussions of Bell's theorem.
-Here and in subsequent definitions, whenever a word appears in \textsc{small caps}, it indicates a term whose meaning may be further specified or modified by other assumptions or principles.
+This terminology is accurate for this section, but the LF theorem explicitly uses one of our Axioms in its formulation. \blk Here and in subsequent definitions, whenever a word appears in \textsc{small caps}, it indicates a term whose meaning may be further specified or modified by other assumptions or principles.

 \begin{axiom}[\AOE] Every observed \event\ is an absolute single \event, not relative to anything or anyone. \end{axiom}

 We called this Axiom ``Macroreality'' in \cite{Causarum}, and it plays a crucial role in the LF theorem, as we will see.